 - 1 tablespoon of lemon juice or apple cider vinegar

-- 1 teaspoon of vegetable oil for greasing bowl or container
+- 2 teaspoons oil for greasing bowl or container

 - 1 egg